gnuradio/pybombs/README.md

         $ pybombs recipes add gr-recipes git+https://github.com/gnuradio/gr-recipes.git
         $ pybombs recipes add gr-etcetera git+https://github.com/gnuradio/gr-etcetera.git

-3. Create a prefix (a place to store your local installation):
+3. Install GNU Radio, gr-osmosdr and some other goodies into the directory `/path/to/prefix`:

-        $ pybombs prefix init /path/to/prefix -a myprefix
+        $ pybombs prefix init /path/to/prefix -a myprefix -R gnuradio-default

    All commands after this will use `myprefix` as the default prefix.
 You can change the default prefix later by running `pybombs config default_prefix NEWPREFIX`

-4. Start installing:
+4. Run GNU Radio Companion from your new prefix:

-        $ pybombs [-p myprefix] install gnuradio gr-osmosdr
+        $ cd /path/to/prefix

-    This installs GNU Radio and gr-osmosdr and all dependencies.
+        $ . ./setup_env.sh
-    The `-p` switch is not necessary in this case, because it is already the default prefix.
+        $ gnuradio-companion

 ## Prefixes